 High-quality clinical care is directly linked to the education of students, residents, and fellows.
 This is why the three-year, ACGME-accredited Child Neurology Residency Program is a top priority of the Division of Neurology.
 Our goal is to train clinical neuroscientists; individuals who provide expert patient care in the context of a strong foundation of basic and clinical neurosciences and who have the skills to pursue diverse career pathways, clinical and/or academic.
 Mentorship is abundantly available to help define, pursue, and reach those personalized goals.

 Oregon Health & Science University (OHSU) and Doernbecher Children's Hospital (DCH) is a referral center, serving children from Portland, the expanse of Oregon, southern Washington, and western Idaho.
 Neurology faculty and trainees provide inpatient care to primary neurology patients including those on video EEG telemetry, as well as consultation services to the inpatient ward and neonatal and pediatric intensive care units.
-Outpatient care is provided in general neurology and subspecialty clinics including:
+Outpatient care is provided in general neurology and subspecialty clinics, some of which are at the adjacent Shriner's hospital:

 Neurometabolic and genetic clinic